xalaida/laravel-tree/README.md

 $root->save();
 ```

-To insert a child model, you only need to assign the `parent_id` attribute or use the `parent` relation like this:
+To insert a child model, you only need to assign the `parent_id` attribute or use the `parent` or `children` relation:

 ```php
 $child = new Category;